hdhillon16/Group-Lab/README.md

 # Group-Lab
-Rock Paper Scisors
+Rock Paper Scissors
-What is rock paper scisors?
-Rock paper scisorcs is a two player game that is mostly played using our hands at the same time using either rock, apper, or scisors.
+What is rock paper scissors?
+Rock paper scissors is a two-player game that is mostly played using our hands at the same time using either rock, paper, or scissors.
-Rock beats scisors
+Rock beats scissors
 Paper beats rock
-Scisors beats paper
+Scissors beats paper
 If both choose the same one then it is a draw/tie.
 Built by Harsahaj Dhillon